Bandipore: Geography

 Bandipore is situated on the banks of the Wular, a large fresh-water lake that is home to a lot of migratory birds.
 Inadvertent dumping of the polluted river waters and sewage affluence has led to a pandemic growth of algae in the waters of the Wular which is threatening the lake and its supporting life itself.
 The main source of pollution to Wular is Jhelum River.
 The Jhelum River carries all the waste from Srinagar city and other surrounding areas and deposits it in Wular.
 Despite being the richest wetland of South Asia and the largest freshwater lake in Asia, no steps have been taken to save Wular.
 Bandipore is also a stepping town to the higher reaches of Razdan, Gurez and Tragbal.

-The famous Lolab Valley in Kupwara district is adjacent to the Bandipore.
+The Lolab Valley in Kupwara district is adjacent to the Bandipore.
 It is just 30 km from Bandipore via Aloosa village.
 Once this road is upgraded it will become a lifeline of the Lolab valley and it will provide an additional route to the Kupwara district.

 Bandipore was the connecting link between North India and Central Asia via the Silk Road.
 At Pazalpora village there was a customs and immigration department which is now a forest check-post.
 Due to this fact, Bandipore is also known as the gateway to Central Asia.
 There are strong links between Skardu, Gurez and Bandipore.